 Can’t be too careful.

-If you have a piece of luggage that is a dark or common color, buy a fun, bright-colored luggage tag.
+If you have a piece of luggage that is a dark or common color, buy a fun, bright-colored luggage tag so that you can find it easily.
 You want to see your suitcase the minute it comes out of hiding onto that carousel!
 Get something like this:

 This is an amazing set of two bags.
 It held all my electronics and fit under the seat.
 The large bag folds up and fits into the small bag for storage.
 So clever!
 I also bought the matching ID case.